readthedocs/ethical-ad-client/docs/index.rst

   });
   </script>

-.. warning:: You need to have ``Allow house campaigns`` disabled in the ads dashboard.
+.. warning:: You need to have ``Allow house campaigns`` disabled in the ads dashboard, otherwise we will always return a house ad.
 Go to :guilabel:`Settings > Control advertiser campaign types` to disable it.

 Becoming a Publisher
 --------------------